OnlyFans Chatter Software Comparison 2026: Supercreator vs Infloww vs CreatorHero

 What is our subscriber churn rate by creator, by cohort?
 Which fans have high historical spend but have gone inactive in the last fourteen days?
 Which creator has the highest ratio of PPV revenue to subscription revenue, and what does that tell us about fan quality?
 Which chatters perform best with high-LTV fans versus new subscribers?

-These are not exotic questions.
-They are the questions that determine staffing decisions, creator prioritization, and growth strategy.
-The tools above either do not surface this data at all, or they surface it in a format that cannot be queried or combined with other data sources.
+The tools either don’t surface this data at all, or they surface it in a format that can’t be queried or combined with other data sources.
+You can see what they decide to show you.
+You cannot see what you need to see.

 import requests